ARMmbed/iot-deep-dive-lorawan/README.md

 **No data:** Check the logs!

+### Troubleshooting
+- Make sure the `lora.phy` is set to the correct region that you're in.
+US is 8, europe is 0....etc
+-

 ## 3. Showing logs

 Something not right?
 Let's inspect the logs...
 If all is well, you should see something similar to: